 Gluten sensitivity is an immune response to gluten that leads to inflammatory damage to the intestines and other tissues of the body.
 Gluten exposure is linked to multiple forms of autoimmune disease such as celiac disease, Hashimotos’s thyroiditis, and rheumatoid arthritis.
 Those with gluten sensitivity need to avoid gluten in order to maintain good health.
 Sometimes people are exposed to gluten accidentally through cross contamination or ignorance of its presence in foods.
 When this happens, the body experiences both short term discomfort and longer term damage to the intestines and other body tissues.
 For this reason, it is important to understand how long it takes gluten to pass through your system, and how long it takes for gluten induced damage to repair.

-How Long Does it Take for Gluten to Leave Your System?
+How Long Does Gluten Stay In Your System?

 Gluten exposure causes both short term discomfort and longer term intestinal inflammation and damage, and it is important to know how long it takes to recover and repair from both.